 In the event of a plant shut down or scheduled maintenance, Enron could make provisions to re-market the gas on behalf of CPU.
 Although negotiable, it is assumed that CPU would pay the Put price and receive the monthly or daily index price.
 In each event, the index price could be higher or lower than the Put price paid by CPU.

-Structure 1.4:
+Structure 1.4

 CLARK PURCHASES NO COST COLLAR

+CPU purchases gas on an index basis and has a floor and a cap on the price.